chitraflorid/angular-routing/readme.md

 ### Turn and Talk: Problems with SPA's (5 minutes)

-Take 3 minutes to brainstorm any potential problems with single page applications and write a short list with your neighbor.
-Then, We will take 2 minutes to go around and share your responses with the class.
+Take 5 minutes to brainstorm any potential problems with single page applications and write a short list with your neighbor.
+Post your findings as a comment on [this issue](https://github.com/ga-wdi-lessons/angular-routing/issues/14)

 ---